Clover Club

 This post may contain affiliate links, please see our privacy policy for details.

 Looking to shake up something a little vintage, a little romantic, and a lot delicious?
 Enter the Clover Club — a pre-Prohibition classic with tart raspberry, silky foam, and botanical gin.
-This version is scaled for two, perfect for a cozy date night or a chic cocktail hour with your favorite person.
+This version is scaled for two, which makes it perfect for special occasions such as Valentine’s Day, a cozy date night, or a chic cocktail hour with your favorite person.
 It’s giving Old Hollywood elegance with a splash of pink.

 The Clover Club is a cocktail with history and heart.
-Dating back to the early 1900s, it’s traditionally made with gin, lemon, raspberry syrup, and egg white — shaken until frothy and smooth.
+Dating back to the early 1900s, this cocktail is traditionally made with gin, lemon, raspberry syrup, and egg white, shaken until frothy and smooth.
 The balance is beautiful: bright citrus, sweet-tart berries, and creamy texture, all lifted by the herbal notes of London Dry gin.
-It’s nostalgic without being outdated, and it’s guaranteed to impress.
+It’s nostalgic without being outdated, and is therefore guaranteed to impress.

 Clover Clubs